Motoring Through the 20th Century

 148 pages ~ 550+ illustrations

 With Western economies finally managing to recover from the damaging effects of WW2, there was a major effort to get people on the move again in their own comfortable automobiles.
 Major manufacturers in Britain and around the world began producing a range of modern streamlined cars which were quicker and more efficient than those of earlier times.
 This book features beautiful images of many of the latest models which began appearing in the showrooms, as well as a great selection of photos from the major motor shows, races and rallies of the era, plus new developments in safety and technology.
 Everything is included from the outstanding achievements of the brilliant Fangio on the race track, to the extraordinary dream cars being created by America’s most innovative designers, ensuring all the decade’s major motoring events are fully featured.
-The book is a highly revealing record of motoring life during the 1950s.
-View sample page
+The book is a highly revealing record of motoring life during the 1950s

-Motoring through the 20th Century: 1960s
+Motoring Through the 20th Century: 1960s

 MTA60